joaoofreitas/rest.ts/README.md

 #### The Design Pattern 🏛

 This template uses a kind of __MVC__ (_Model-View-Controller_) architecture.
-So basically you have Models _(created at models/interfaces folder)_, and Controllers that handle requests and display a certain _View_ _(in this case a certain HTTP reponse)_.
+So basically you have Models _(created at models/interfaces folder)_, and Controllers that handle requests and display a certain _View_ _(in this case a certain HTTP response)_.

 #### Dependencies 👾

 - [TypeScript](http://typescriptlang.org/)
-    - To make our JavaScript code stactily typed so our code is less susceptible to errors and bugs.
+    - To make our JavaScript code statically typed so our code is less susceptible to errors and bugs.
 - [Express](http://expressjs.com)
     - Our server and HTTP Request Handler.
 - [Mongoose](https://mongoosejs.com/docs/)
     - Our alternative client to MongoDB databases.
 - [Dotenv](https://www.npmjs.com/package/dotenv)
-    - A package to hide our secrets in enviroment variables.
+    - A package to hide our secrets in environment variables.

 #### The file structure 🗄